CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

                     (union-set (cdr a) b)))))
 ```

-Efficiency if a require thing to think about since number of steps to do
+Efficiency is a required thing to think about since number of steps to do
 anything useful would in theory hamper what sort of things can be done in a
 reasonable amount of time.
 Here is where asymptotic notation rears its ugly head
 once again since set could be anything.